AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

 Clicking on the `Account` tab on the sidebar will display the account details.
-The 100 SBY locked in previous steps with conviction set to **3** is displayed - equaling total of 8 days of unlocking period.
+The 100 SBY locked in previous steps with conviction set to **3** is displayed - equaling a total of 8 days of unlocking period.

 <Figure caption="Vote Delegation - 5" src={require('/docs/use/img/20_Subsquare_Delegation/delegation_5.png').default } width="100%" />